Skip to content

 What Does It Mean to Be a Witch?

-Pagan religions come in a huge variety; however, they all adhere to some basic principles.
+Pagan religions come in a vast variety; however, they all adhere to some basic principles.
 They worship nature, are polytheistic (meaning they have many gods and goddesses), and think that male and female powers are equally powerful in the universe and that the divine can be found everywhere.

 There is no such thing as heaven or hell, yet some people believe in reincarnation or an afterlife place called Summerland.
 Others may pay homage to an unspecified god and goddess, while some may revere specific gods and goddesses like Athena or Isis.
-There is no such thing as sin, but there is the concept of karma: both good and terrible things you do will eventually come back to haunt you.
+There is no such thing as sin, but there is the concept of karma: good and terrible things you do will eventually return to haunt you.

 Can Anyone Be a Witch?